 3. Easy to say and spell

-The goal is for your domain name to be passed along easily by you and by others.
-This is more likely to happen if people don’t have to stop and think about how to say or spell it.
+You want your domain name to be passed along easily by you and by others.
+Don’t make people stop and think about how to say or spell it.
 Don’t include commonly misspelled words or tricky ones to spell.

 4. No hyphens